-They also attended a financial seminar by Larry Burkett (from www.crown.org) and heard Biblical principles for managing their money.
-They learned, for example, about their need to recognize that God was their provider, and He had given them stewardship over a section of His resources.
+They also attended a financial seminar led by Larry Burkett (from Crown.org).
+There, they heard about Biblical principles for managing their money.
+They learned, for example, about their need to recognize that God was their provider.
+God had given them stewardship over a section of His resources.
 Their responsibility was to manage those resources in a way that would glorify Him and promote His kingdom.

 As Jerry took over the management of their personal finances, he began to understand the need for financial responsibility.
 “We aren’t going to do this any more,” he decided.
 “We aren’t going to let this thing control us for the rest of our lives.”

-He and Nancy started analyzing what they were spending in different categories and wrote up a detailed budget Nancy worked off a cash (envelope) system for household expenses, and they decided each could only have a small amount of pocket change each week.
-Their entertainment fund eliminated Jerry’s lunches out, and provided for only a few date nights out together.
+He and Nancy started analyzing what they were spending in different categories.
+They wrote up a detailed budget Nancy worked off a cash (envelope) system for household expenses.
+Then they decided each could only have a small amount of pocket change each week.
+Their entertainment fund eliminated Jerry’s lunches out.
+And it provided for only a few date nights out together.
 They also listed all their debts and set up a plan for eliminating them.
 At the end of the first month of controlled spending, they even had money to put away for saving.

 As Jerry began saving, and living according to the plan, Nancy began to trust and respect him more.
 “That was something I hadn’t had for him in many years —trust and respect.
 That was a real turning point for our marriage.”

 During this process, though, something happened that the Fosters consider a miracle.
-Late one afternoon, Jerry was working alone at his office (he sold insurance) when a stranger walked in and purchased a huge life insurance policy.
+Late one afternoon, Jerry was working alone at his office (he sold insurance) when a stranger walked in.
+He purchased a huge life insurance policy.
 Jerry’s commission from the sale was quite large.
 With that money they were able to pay off some debts and take their home off the market.

 “I want to be careful in how I say this, because not everybody has the same experience,” Jerry says, “But I think God was looking for us to be obedient to Him, and then He chose to bless us.
 Not that we haven’t had struggles since then, but the albatross was taken off our necks that day.”

-Jerry Foster’s turnaround in financial responsibility was so dramatic that he actually started his own financial planning business in 1989 and spent several years obtaining the designation of certified financial planner.
+Jerry Foster’s turnaround in financial responsibility was so dramatic that he actually started his own financial planning business in 1989.
+And then he spent several years obtaining the designation of certified financial planner.
 By the end of 1999 he had 10 employees with plans to hire at least two more.
 There is no logical explanation for the way God is blessing us today,” Jerry says, “other than it’s a God thing.”

 In his business Jerry has the opportunity to counsel many young couples who are facing the same problems that nearly destroyed his marriage.
 “I think my generation was the first that didn’t understand that principle of living within our means,” he says.
-“We live in a society with an inflated idea of what’s normal, with high expectations of how we ought to be living.
+“We live in a society with an inflated idea of what’s normal.
+People have high expectations of how we ought to be living.
 Young couples think they need to start out in nice homes, establish a certain lifestyle in order to create the right image.
-I see people in their 20s and 30s now who are so taken in by this, and I’m scared of what that’s going to mean for the next generation.”
+I see people in their 20s and 30s now who are so taken in by this.
+I’m scared of what that’s going to mean for the next generation.”